- What is Project Planning?

 Why You Need A Project Plan

-The project planning phase comes at the start of the project: It’s after the initiation phase where all you’ve really done is got approval to go ahead and put the basics in place (like appointing you as the project manager) and before the delivery phase where you actually do the work.
+The project planning phase comes at the start of the project: it’s after the initiation phase where all you’ve really done is got approval to go ahead and put the basics in place and before the delivery phase where you actually do the work.

 Planning streamlines the doing.